DataDog/documentation/content/integrations/system.md

 ---
 ## Overview

-Get metrics from your base system about the CPU, IO, load, memory, processes, swap, and uptime.
+Get metrics from your base system about the CPU, IO, load, memory, swap, and uptime.
 Other system-related checks can be found here:

 * [Directory Check](/integrations/directory) - Capture metrics from the files in given directories.
 * [Disk Check](/integrations/disk) - Capture metrics about the disk